- Client: AT&T/St. John & Partners

 Direct mail copywriter: messaging that hits home

 A direct mail copywriter or direct response copywriter is one who knows the tools and tricks to get people to stop whatever they’re doing and take action.
 While some of the direct mail copywriter greats command twenty, thirty, forty thousand or more for their packages (and are worth every penny), I never specialized to that degree, so I don’t.
-But since I can write a mean sales letter, what I can do for people is 1) charge a rate more in accordance with most small business budgets and 2) work in exchange for a generous percentage of the take.
-Of course, a similar skill set is required in the creation of high-conversion landing pages, so I could probably help you here, too!
+But since I can write a mean sales letter, what I can do for people is 1) charge a rate more in accordance with most small business budgets and 2) work in exchange for a percentage of the proceeds.
+From snail mail to email and landing pages, it’s time to expect more from your direct response copywriter.

 The direct mail copywriter who beats the control… into a sniveling mess.

 As a direct mail copywriter, you’ve got to know the rules, but you also need the freedom to break them, as the product or service dictates.
 Lately, I’ve been doing non-html email campaigns to CEO’s that pretty much throw everything out the window.
 We’re generating ridiculous response rates and millions of dollars in sales opportunities.
-Should you wish to challenge me or have me tweak your existing copy content, I just may be up for that!
-Another note: yes, “everything” has shifted to digital, especially mobile, but don’t for a minute think that you can’t create interest or website visits from a stamp-addressed personal sales letter or a properly prepared postcard campaign.
-When it shows up in their hands, sure, they can still toss it, but you’ve probably had a chance to message prior to them “opting out.”
-Of course, the ROI of this is completely dependent on the field you’re in, what you’re promoting, etc. Think about bringing in a fresh perspective to your direct sales initiatives.
+Yes, “everything” has shifted to digital, especially mobile, but don’t for a minute think that you can’t create interest or website visits from a stamp-addressed personal sales letter or a properly prepared postcard campaign.
+Think about bringing in a fresh perspective to your direct sales initiatives.
 Consider whether some out-of-the-blue, un-boxed thinking could add value to your sales.
 If so, call me.

 >>>Tired of the same-old?
 Maybe it’s time to connect!
 310.826.8518